okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 Allows an admin to add/remove [tiles]({{<relref "/docs/tiles">}}) for a user.
 By default users can add/remove tiles themselves too, although this can be disabled through the use of a [custom UI]({{<relref "#other-options">}}).

 ## Viewing users
 Expand the _Administration_ menu in the lefthand sidebar and click users.
 You'll see a list of existing user accounts.
-Their details are listed including 2FA status (whether they're using app-based 2FA, text message codes or none) and when they last logged in.
+Their details are listed including 2FA status (whether they're using app-based 2FA or not) and when they last logged in.

 Each user's roles are shown.
 Any [multi-tenanting]({{<relref "roles#multi-tenanting">}}) roles are marked in bold.